si-heger/netapp-kubernetes-ansible-demo/README.md

 The template is based on Ubuntu 18.04 LTS and has a few items configured upfront:

+- Everything is based on the user name "netapp"
 - Add NOPASSWD to sudoers to allow SUDO access for ansible
   -  Example: https://code-maven.com/enable-ansible-passwordless-sudo
 - NFS & rpcbind